 Al married Bertha Anne Howe, whom he met in England during WWII while they were both in service.
 Al also worked for the the railroad.
 The couple had one daughter, Beryl.
-Al passed away in January 2007 in Prince George.
+Al passed away January 29, 2007 in Prince George.

 Samuel Edward (Sam)